fahygao/full-stack-MySQL-AWS-Django/README.md

 Learn: How to build Django web application for database usage, how to build and test the pipeline for database, how to connect local Django to AWS and test the compatability.

-Current difficulty: Extra cost from AWS RDs, Insufficienty protection for database, Limited front-end related knowledge.
+Current difficulty: Extra cost from AWS RDs and insufficienty protection for database.

 Updated on 06/01/2023